Harrison Park (New Jersey): Baseball

 The stadium had a seating capacity of around 21,000.
 It was a large ballpark, with dimensions of 375 feet in left, 450 feet to center and 375 feet in right; these dimensions, and the fact that baseball was still in its "dead ball" era, made it difficult to hit for power.

 Just six home runs were hit in Federal League play in Harrison, and only one left the ballpark, hit by the Peps' Emil Huhn (his only career home run).
 Huhn would be better known as Fred Toney's catcher in the "double no-hit" game on May 2, 1917, where both Toney and Hippo Vaughn tossed no-hitters through nine innings.
 A crowd of 26,032 attended the opener on April 16, 1915; subsequent crowds were in the 5,000-10,000 range.

 Hal Chase, the "Black Prince of Baseball", was involved in an altercation just outside Harrison Park after a game on Sunday, April 25, 1915.
 Chase, playing for the Federal League team in Buffalo, came to blows with Newark fan Billy Quinn, who had been heckling Chase.
 Saloon owner (and former boxer) Patrick McGuigan joined the fray and landed a few blows before police broke up the brawl.
 Chase was uninjured and played the next two days in Harrison.

 After the Federal League disbanded at the end of the 1915 season, the American and National Leagues acquired the ballpark.
-After Wiedenmayer's Park closed the next year, MLB rented Harrison Park to the minor league Newark Bears of the International League until it burned in 1923.
+After "Wiedenmayer's Park" closed the next year, MLB rented Harrison Park to the minor league Newark Bears of the International League until it burned in 1923.

 Soccer

 Harrison Park also hosted several soccer matches in its day and was the home field of West Hudson A.A. of the National Association Football League for their final few seasons.

-The National Challenge Cup competition (now the Lamar Hunt U.S. Open Cup) twice held its final match there, in 1918 and again in 1923.
+The U.S. Open Cup (then, "National Challenge Cup" competition twice held its final match there, in 1918 and again in 1923.
 On May 4, 1918, after a 2–2 draw between the Fall River Rovers and Bethlehem Steel F.C. in Fall River, the replay was held in Harrison on May 19; Bethlehem Steel won, 3–0, in front of a crowd of 10,000.
 Five years later, on April 1, 1923, local side Paterson F.C. played St. Louis Scullin Steel F.C. to a 2–2 draw in Harrison with 15,000 in attendance.
 Scullin declined a rematch, however, as much of their roster were also pro baseball players who had joined their teams; Paterson was awarded the Cup by default.

 The site of the ballpark is only a few blocks northwest of the present-day Sports Illustrated Stadium.
 Opened in 2010, it is home to the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League.
 The site previously was used as a parking lot for the stadium.